-Malaccan Cherry is the advertising name given to an an exotic hardwood called taun.
+Malaccan Cherry is the advertising name given to an exotic hardwood called taun.
 Taun--whose botanical name is pometia pinnata--is often seen as a cost-effective alternative to a popular flooring that has a similar appearance: Brazilian Cherry (Jatoba).
 But does this lower cost mean lesser quality?

 Its name is descriptive.
 It does come from Malacca, a state within the Asian country of Malaysia (itself south of Thailand and Vietnam).